x89zhang/agent_implement/README.md

 # LangGraph Agent Scaffolding

 A configurable LangGraph agent scaffold.
-You can modify `config.yaml` to define different agent behavior, models, tools, and graph settings.
+You can modify `*.yaml` to define different agent behavior, models, tools, and graph settings, or add YAML files to implement other agents.

 ## Layout
 - `config.yaml` example configuration